-The last few months have been disorientating, to say the last.
+The last few months have been disorientating, to say the least.
 For businesses and individuals across the globe, navigating distancing measures, restrictions and new ways of working has been a challenge.But as some measures begin to lift, organisations enter a new phase: orientation.
 Knowing that a new reality is ahead of us, rather than a return to pre-COVID practices.
 This orientation predominantly concerns workplaces - first and foremost, how to get employees back into offices safely and effectively, and then how to adapt workspaces to this new normal in the long-term.

 Remote working, works